EAL

 Intent:

 At Westmorland, we have more and more children arriving with English as an additional language, or, in some cases, with no English.
 Westmorland welcomes children at different entry points during their primary journey.
 Our aim is to settle the children as quickly as possible, into school life; to encourage them to take part in the daily routines and structures, which will help them to develop, not only an understanding of the academic aspects of English, but the use of our language as a social interaction.
 It is our aim that for pupils, who are learning English as an additional language, to have their home culture, language and background recognised and valued.
 At Westmorland, we aim to be MORE, learn MORE and apply MORE in every lesson.
-We aspire to deliver Memorable Learning and Experiences, whilst increasing Oracy and Reading skills as much as possible.
+We aspire to deliver Memorable Learning and Experiences, whilst increasing Reading and Oracy skills as much as possible.

 We work with parents/guardians to ensure a smooth transition into school, with translators on hand (through the Big Word) to assist us, at our entry interview, to find out details about the children’s past school experiences, their preferred methods of learning, their previous exposure to English, and any traumatic experiences that the children might have had.
 We believe that this interview is vital to enable us to help the children settle into their new environment as smoothly as possible.